Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 "...He builds his schedule around a *taco stand?"*

-"Probably not, but it’s nearby and he seems to like flirting with the female running the stand…"
+"Probably not, but it’s nearby and he seems to like flirting with the female running the stand..."

 "He likes flirting with *every* female, though.
-And he’s always successful…" Gorku had an almost wistfully jealous tone to his voice.
+And he’s always successful..."
+Gorku had an almost wistfully jealous tone to his voice.

 "Not with her!
 She turns him down.
 Every.
 Single.
 Time."

 "Huh."
 Gorku scratched the side of his nose. "...Y’know, that kinda makes me feel better, knowin’ even **he** strikes out sometimes."

 "Mm."
 Leemu duck-nodded, distractedly.
-He was still thinking about the prospect of *more* Gao taking the gene therapy… and more, what about if he had a cub?
+He was still thinking about the prospect of *more* Gao taking the gene therapy... and more, what about if he had a cub?
 That had been the *other* reason he’d been shy with the Sister that morning.

 There was a big future ahead.
 A *deathworlder* future, if it didn’t stop with him.
 And he couldn’t deny the results, or the benefits.
-His senses felt sharper than he remembered from before the Droud, he was unquestionably stronger and faster and more precise… He’d learned how to paint so *quickly,* and found big improvements with each new piece he created.
+His senses felt sharper than he remembered from before the Droud, he was unquestionably stronger and faster and more precise...
+He’d learned how to paint so *quickly,* and found big improvements with each new piece he created.

 What happened if he passed that on, or if others like Gorku took it up as well?
 If there was one thing Leemu had learned in life, it was that nothing good ever came without a catch, or a cost.
 Sooner or later, the universe extracted its fair payment.

-But…
+But...

 Daar had authorized this, when Leemu couldn’t and nobody else could.
 And in the time Leemu had known him, he’d seen right through the Great Father’s big dumb veneer.
 Daar knew all about sacrifice and the bigger picture.
 After all, he’d personally pushed the button that killed millions to save billions.

 He knew *exactly* what fucking around with the genes meant, of that Leemu was certain.

 If Daar had foreseen that Leemu’s genetic therapy would be a danger to the Gaoian people, then Leemu was pretty sure he would have opted for merciful euthanasia rather than *this.* Instead, he’d let it go ahead and hadn’t even forbidden Leemu from seeking mates if he could get them.
-Gorku had at least his tacit approval to pursue the therapy as well, so…
+Gorku had at least his tacit approval to pursue the therapy as well, so...

 ...So the question was not so much how much Leemu worried about the future.
 The question was how much he trusted the Great Father.